vishnukarthikl/vishnukarthikl.github.com/about.md

 layout: default
 ---

 Hi, I'm **Vishnu Lakshmanan**.
-I am a self proclaimed polyglot programmer, who is obsessed in getting my hands dirty with bleeding edge technology.
+I am a self proclaimed polyglot programmer, who is obsessed in getting hands dirty with bleeding edge technology.
 I am currently a graduate student at University of Southern California where I'm majoring in Computer Science.

+* Currently interning at Amazon in Seattle for the summer.
+* Worked with amazing researchers at [Information Sciences Institute][10].
-I'm an ex-ThoughtWorker who worked with wonderful people on [Gauge][3] and few implementations of [MoTech][2] including Kilkari and Care.
-I also co-founded a startup called [Vorkout][6], a gym analytics product with which gym owners can run their gyms effectively by getting financial predictions and customer analysis.
-If you want to hire me, please check out my [LinkedIn][9].
+* Ex-ThoughtWorker who worked with wonderful people on [Gauge][3] and few implementations of [MoTech][2] including Kilkari and Care.
+* I also co-founded a startup called [Vorkout][6], a gym analytics product with which gym owners can run their gyms effectively by getting financial predictions and customer analysis.

+If you are interested to hire me, please check out my [LinkedIn][9] or drop a mail at vishnucarbon [at] gmail.com.

 I was part of the core team which designed and released the early versions of [Gauge][3], so that makes me an expert in its internal workings.
 I also happened to collaborate on few other open source projects like [Calabash-Android-Java][4] and [Calabash-iOS-Java][5].